Fitness and Performance

 At Capital Physio we pride ourselves on helping you feel better quickly.
 We also love to help you understand your injury or condition in detail.
 Today the spotlight is on plantar fasciitis.
-Nick Chatziviltsos, Chartered Physiotherapist at Capital Physio, is here to explain what this condition is, why plantar fasciitis happens and how it should be treated.
+Nick Chatziviltsos, Chartered Physiotherapist at Bodyset, is here to explain what this condition is, why plantar fasciitis happens and how it should be treated.

 What is plantar fascia?

 Plantar fascia is the thick, strong tissue that forms the foot arch at the bottom of the foot.
 This fascia has several roles: it acts as a shock absorber; supports the foot arch; and helps to propel us forward when we walk or run.
-Plantar Fasciitis is the name of the condition when the tissue becomes irritated and inflammed, which can lead to heel pain and stiffness while walking.
+Plantar Fasciitis is the name of the condition when the tissue becomes irritated and inflamed, which can lead to heel pain and stiffness while walking.

 What causes plantar fasciitis?

 There are several causes of this painful condition.
 The most common sources are listed below.

 - Poor gait biomechanics (how you walk and stand)